ScrollPrize/scrollprize-website/docs/04_tutorial1.md

 2. <b>Segmentation and Flattening:</b> finding the layers of the rolled papyrus in the 3D scan and then unrolling them into a flattened "surface volume"
 3. <b>Ink Detection:</b> identifying the inked regions in the flattened surface volume using a machine learning model

-Each of these steps has been shown to work, but to date no one has successfully put them all together and applied them to an unopened Herculaneum scroll to reveal whole passages of hidden text.
+In 2023, these steps were each improved enough for us to recover text from inside an intact Herculaneum scroll.
+But there is much room for improvement in each step of the pipeline: currently, we can only read 5% of the complete scroll.
+We would like to read 90% in 2024.
 That is your goal!

 ### Virtually Unwrapping the En-Gedi Scroll